 Texas Climate: Why This Decision Matters More Here

-• Delaminate
+• Delaminate at edges

 Storage & Layout: The Hidden Value of Custom